heywills/thinkery-to-onenote/README.md

 ### Step 2: Create Your Import Mapping Configuration

-1. Create or customize an import map JSON file based on the structure below
+1. Create an import map JSON file based on the structure below.
+Consider using ChatGPT to help you create the mapping configuration.
+A sample prompt is provided at the end of this readme.
 2. Save your import map in the `sample-import-maps` folder or another location
 3. Make note of the exact path to use with the `-ImportMapPath` parameter

 ### Step 3: Run the Script

-The script uses interactive authentication to connect to Microsoft Graph API:
+The script uses interactive authentication to connect to Microsoft Graph API.

+Make sure you run the script in PowerShell 7 (`pwsh.exe`) not PowerShell 5.1 (`powershell.exe`).

 ```powershell
 .\Import-ThinkeryExportIntoOneNote.ps1 `